oabraham/DrawWithVulkan/README.md

 # DrawWithVulkan
-A Win32 class using the Vulkan API to render images.
+A C++ class using the Vulkan API to render images.
 Uses GLFW, GLFM, Vulkan API 1.3.296